DavideAlidosi/May9/ReadMe.txt

 Release Note
-- May9 Pro 3.0 and up are relase only as plug-in
-- May9 Pro 3.0 is tested and develop on Maya 2018.3
+- May9 Pro 3.1 is tested and develop on Maya 2018.3
 - May9 Pro Workspaces do not autosave, so manually save of the workspace is needed